Undergraduate study | Islamic and Middle Eastern Studies

 Offering a wide range of degree combinations in Islamic and Middle Eastern Studies (IMES), we are the only university in Scotland to teach courses in the Muslim world’s three main languages, placing Arabic, Persian and Turkish in the context of history, literature, culture, religion and politics, past and present.

 Located at the crossroads between Europe, Africa and Asia, the Middle East has played a pivotal role on the world stage from ancient times to the present.
 The University of Edinburgh has a long and well-established tradition of teaching Islam and the history, culture, languages and literatures of the Middle East.
 Arabic, for example, has been taught here since the middle of the 18th century.

-Study with us and you’ll be part of a friendly international community of staff and students, ranked fourth in the UK for our subject in the Complete University Guide 2021 and third in the UK for Arts & Humanities in the QS World Rankings by Subject 2020.
+Study with us and you’ll be part of a friendly international community of staff and students, ranked fifth in the UK for our subject in the Complete University Guide 2023 and third in the UK for Arts & Humanities in the QS World Rankings by Subject 2022.
 Even if you are not studying with IMES to degree level, you can take our courses as an outside subject in years one and two of many undergraduate degrees at the University.

 We have great links to the Alwaleed Centre for the Study of Islam in the Contemporary World, fantastic resources (including our own library and over 23,000 IMES titles in the Main University Library), and a regular programme of workshops, film screenings and guest seminars, all within a School passionate about languages, literatures and cultures from around the globe.

 You’ll typically be based at the heart of the University in the historic centre of a world-leading festival city alive with culture.
 We have a particularly strong relationship with the Edinburgh Iranian Festival (notably its Film strand), are home to a thriving student Islamic Society, and have won awards for our work with local communities.

 Your learning at a glance